ggaarder7/yanhh0.github.io/README.md

 author: jncraton

 *once you get used to doing things this way, you will really understand how everything works from top to bottom.*

+# Thoughts
+- If I have *mine* things to share, don't share news, unless there's a really important one - my friends will be annoyed if I share too much.